 The United States paid dearly in blood and treasure to defend a brave ally against external attack.
 We succeeded, and then we came home.
 50,000 Americans died there; only a few years ago we were spending \$30 billion a year.
-Today all that the Vietnamese ask of us fullant q wintern is sufficient assistance to maintain their own defense.
+Today all that the Vietnamese ask of us believed to maintain their own defense.
 The question we face is whether this country and this Congress -- after all the sacrifices that have been made -- will now deprive our brave allies of the means for their own defense.
-As they struggle alove we must not I will shortly ask the Congress, therefore, for additional funds for economic and military aid to South Vietnam and Cambodia.
+As they struggle alone we must not short - what them.

+I will shortly ask the Congress, therefore, for additional funds for economic and military aid to South Vietnam and Cambodia.
 The world will judge from our action whether the United States is a nation that stands by its allies and its principles.

-Foreign assistance is an integral part for on X ways been a substantial threat I amore genoraly.
-The American people look to their elected leaders to set our I as President, and you as the Congress, have our separate course. responsibilities.
+Foreign assistance is an integral part of our own Alderson Foreign assistance for humanes purposes to those less well of brase always been a substantial throat I amorean genorally.
+It will make in course.
+I as President, and you as the Congress, have our separate responsibilities.
 We are both accountable for the success or failure of our effort.